open-mmlab/mmpretrain/docs/tools/analysis.md

 **Description of all arguments**:

-- `json_logs` ：The paths of configs, multiple logs are feasible, separated by spaces.
+- `json_logs` : The paths of the log files, separate multiple files by spaces.
-- `--include-outliers` ：Whether to count the records in the first few rounds, default not to count.
+- `--include-outliers` : If set, include the first iteration in each epoch (Sometimes the time of first iterations is longer).

 Example: